santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Store/TSGs/ADLS-gen1-Permission-and-ACL.md

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

 Install  new module (if you haven’t got the latest module install):
-Install-Module Az.DataLakeStore -Repository PSGallery -Force
+Install-Module Az.DataLakeStore -Repository PSGallery -Force -AllowClobber

 To connect to Azure:
 Connect-AzAccount